NLnetLabs/tma-phd-school-2019/readme.md

 Bird is configured to import any prefixes tied to the "lo" interface.

+*IMPORTANT:*

+It seems that routes are not re-evaluated by Bird when the VRPs change.
+I.e. if a route was accepted it stays accepted, and if it was rejected it stays rejected.
+To overcome this use ```birdc restart all```.

+We are not entirely sure whether this is a bug in Bird, or that it's something in our set-up, but will follow up with the Bird team.

 ### List / add / del prefixes

 We made a small script that allows the 'rpki' user to list/add/del